 Is GST Rate Applicable On Under Construction Properties?

-The proposed new GST rate on under construction property will be classified as below.
+The proposed new GST rate on the under-construction property will be classified as below.

 - If the builder got the completion certificate before you purchase it, then it is considered as ready-to-move-in property.
 Therefore, no GST on such properties.